I’m a PhD candidate in Statistics at Carnegie Mellon University, now ABD and expecting to graduate by May 2018.

 Formerly I was a mathematical statistician with the U.S. Census Bureau, working primarily in small area estimation, Bayesian statistics, and data visualization.
-I’ve also used statistics in humanitarian and volunteer work.
-My other interest include languages and linguistics, education and teaching, etc.
+I’ve also applied my statistics skillset in transportation engineering, neuroscience, and humanitarian and volunteer work.
+My other interests include languages and linguistics, education and teaching, etc.

 All opinions expressed on this blog are my own and are not intended to represent those of my employers past or present.